-Monday through Friday Tel: 410-532-5399 Fax: 410-532-5160
+Tel: 410-532-5399

-After 3:30 call: 410-236-0748
+After 4:00pm call: 410-236-0748

-A Child's Place Summer Camp: Policies Acknowledgement
+Summer Camp: Policies Acknowledgement

-i nis aocument signifies that , parent of , nas read the A Child's Place Parent Handbook Summ er Camp on (date).
-Please initial that you have read and unders stand the policies con cerning the following: Summer sessions (closed July 4th) Release of Information Waiver (as need led) Age eligibility Toilet training policy (ALL children must independently) be toilet-trained to atte nd to his/her needs Nap time for all 3 and 4 year olds (bedd ing, toys, etc.) Hours of operation; parking; late pick up penalties and fees Camp fees payment schedule and late p payment fees DUE DATE of all required enrollment for rms, including MD Heal th Department forms Sign-in/and sign-out books; required emcustody nergency form; individua als to pick up child; changes in Health and safety policies; sunscreen a nd Medication Authoriza ation form Suspected child abuse procedures Terms of care, i.e., clothing, meals, sna cks Parent visitations Behavior, discipline, and bullying policy; termination Changes to ACP policies and procedure es Your signature below indicates that you have re 2019, found online at the ACP website.
-Your st policies of A Child's Place and agree to comply ignature further signifies • Parent Signature Date
+This document signifies that , parent of , has read the A Child's Place Parent Handbook S ummer Camp on (date).
+Please initial that you have read and u nderstand the policies conce rning the following: Summer sessions (closed July 4th) Release of Information Waiver (as needed) Age eligibility Toilet training policy (ALL children independently) must be toilet-trained to attend to his/her needs Nap time for all 3 preschool campe ers (bedding, toys, etc.) Hours of operation; parking; late p ck up penalties and fees Camp fees payment schedule and late payment fees DUE DATE of all required enrollme ent forms, including MD Health Department forms Sign-in/and sign-out books; require custody ed emergency form; individuals to pick up child; changes in Health and safety policies; sunscre een and Medication Authorization on form Suspected child abuse procedures Terms of care, i.e., clothing, meals , snacks Parent visitations Behavior, discipline, and bullying p olicy; termination Changes to ACP policies and proc edures COVID addendum Your signature below indicates that you he found online at the ACP website.
+Your significant Child's Place and agree to comply with the nature further signifies that you Parent Signature Date